 Note that it will take quite some time to cool to pourable temperature (up to 2 hours) so you might want to make the glacage in advance.

 Makes glaze for a dozen 10-inch cakes.
+You can halve or quarter the recipe for a smaller yield.

 If making a dark chocolate glacage, you may wish to add about 100 grams of cocoa powder, which will give a darker color and richer chocolate flavor.